AX-I/AXI_Visualizer/README.md

 It uses scanline rasterization kernels which can be run on the CPU or the GPU compute units.

+See a [full feature list](http://axi.x10.mx/Visualizer/Features.html) with some demo clips.

 Main dependencies are Numpy, Numexpr, PIL, and PyOpenCL.

 Currently the engine is used in AXI Animator, a simple and accessible rigging / skinning / posing tool.